Seneca-Scholars/Team1/README.md

   1. clone this repo to your `Source` directory
   2. create a branch called `pr-homework-USERNAME` (please replace USERNAME with your username :) )
-  3. create a new file called USERNAME.txt and write something in it (again, please replace USER with your username)
+  3. create a new file called USERNAME.txt and write something in it (again, please replace USERNAME with your username)
   4. commit your new file to your branch
   5. push your branch up to Github
   6. Create a Pull Request set to merge your branch w/ `main`